Nottingham Arena: Construction

-Several buildings were demolished to make way for the new ice centre; this included an Art Deco warehouse and "The Old Cricket Players" pub, which was initially spared but closed a few years later and replaced with appartments.
+Several buildings were demolished to make way for the new ice centre; this included an Art Deco warehouse and "The Old Cricket Players" pub, which was initially spared but closed a few years later and replaced with apartments.
 The former Ice Stadium closed in March 2000, and by May 2000 was described as "nearly demolished", with four skip loads of demolition rubble being removed from the site every day.

 During excavation for the new building in July 1998 a rare 1,100-year-old Saxon jug was found, which is on display at the Nottingham Castle Museum.
 A 19th-century graveyard was also found under the car park, from which the bodies were then exhumed.

 Opening

 On 1 April 2000, the National Ice Centre was officially opened by Olympic gold medalist Jayne Torvill.
 The second phase of the project — the family rink — was scheduled to be completed by May–June 2001, but opened early on 7 April 2001.
 The National Ice Centre was the first twin Olympic-sized ice rink in the United Kingdom.
-The final cost of the project was £43million.
+The final cost of the project was £43 million.
 The arena was inaugurated by English band, Simply Red on 29 April 2000.

 By 2002, the arena was not as popular as planned.
 The venue posted an operating loss of £1 million in its first year.
 Concert promoters would often have acts skip Nottingham in favour of Sheffield and Birmingham.
-HM The Queen visited the National Ice Centre and Arena on 31 July 2002.
+The Queen visited the National Ice Centre and adjoined arena on 31 July 2002.

 In 2007, former radio station Trent FM purchased naming rights for four years, becoming the Trent FM Arena Nottingham.
-When Trent FM was bought by Global Radio, the naming rights were assigned to Capital FM, and the Arena now became known as Capital FM Arena Nottingham.
+When Trent FM was bought by Global Radio, the naming rights were assigned to Capital FM, and the arena now became known as Capital FM Arena Nottingham.
 In 2011, the arena installed a draping system, reducing the capacity to 4,000 for intimate shows.
 The arena's overall capacity was also expanded from 9,000 to 10,000.

-Despite the average event ticket price rising almost £5 from the year before (to £37.22), in the 2012–13 season the arena made a £200,000 "operating deficit", with a 9% drop in attendance at the Arena, and a 6% fall in the number of events held.
+Despite the average event ticket price rising almost £5 from the year before (to £37.22), in the 2012–13 season the arena made a £200,000 "operating deficit", with a 9% drop in attendance at the arena, and a 6% fall in the number of events held.